clee24/Ahoj/README.md

 Built with:
 - Flutter 3.27.1
 - Dart 3.6.0
-- iOS-native Cupertino widgets for authentic iOS look and feel
+- iOS-native Cupertino widgets
 - SharedPreferences for local storage
 - flutter_tts for text-to-speech capabilities
 - url_launcher for iMessage integration

 ## Getting Started

+Since I don't have an apple dev subscription, this app can only be ran from your IDE.

 To run this project: